Pulkit1r/RaceMind/README.md

 ---

 *"In Formula 1, the difference between winning and losing is a single pit stop decision.
-RaceMind makes that decision with data, physics, and AI."*
+RaceMind makes that decision with data, physics, and AI — and it gets smarter every race."*